IATI/ckanext-iati/README.txt

 1) Install the extension from its source repository (a Debian package is not available at this time):

-(env)$ pip install -e hg+https://okfn@bitbucket.org/okfn/ckanext-solr#egg=ckanext-solr (env)$ pip install -e hg+https://okfn@bitbucket.org/okfn/ckanextiati#egg=ckanextiati
+(env)$ pip install -e hg+https://okfn@bitbucket.org/okfn/ckanextiati#egg=ckanextiati

-(Solr is a requirement but also available in packaged form).

-You probably also want to install the ckanext-solr and ckanext-wordpresser packages.
+You probably also want to install the ckanext-wordpresser and ckanext-archiver packages.
 See their respective documentation for install notes.

 2) Copy or symlink the modified Solr schema.xml into the Solr core